 Sand moves in mysterious ways.
 Predicting its next move is the goal of a Mississippi State research team studying erosion on Deer Island, located just off the coast of Biloxi, Mississippi.

-Every year millions of state dollars are spent dredging sand to "nourish" the vanishing shores of Deer Island.
+Millions of state dollars are spent dredging sand to "nourish" the vanishing shores of Deer Island.
 In addition to being a popular spot for fishing and recreation, the island helps protect communities along the coast and wetlands in Biloxi Bay during harmful weather events such as hurricanes.

 In fact, all of Mississippi's recreational beaches are nourished artificially, a practice that's easily justifiable given the value beaches bring to Mississippi's culture, economy and ecological diversity.

-"Beaches are a habitat for many wildlife species, and having sandy beaches on our coastline is a big economic driver," says Anna Linhoss, assistant professor of agricultural and biological engineering at Mississippi State.
+"Beaches are a habitat for many wildlife species; having sandy beaches on our coastline is a big economic driver," says Anna Linhoss, assistant professor of agricultural and biological engineering at Mississippi State.
 "If we're investing a lot of money in nourishing our beaches, we need to make sure it's done the best and most cost-effective way possible."

 Beaches are not static environments, Linhoss notes.
-Sand movement is natural and in some cases even beneficial.
+Sand movement is natural and, in some cases, even beneficial.

 MSU researchers completed field work on Deer Island during summer 2016.
 They started by digging trenches along the shore that corresponded to a sampling grid.
 At each sampling point, they blended tracer grains with native sand in a cement mixer and shoveled the mixture back into the trench.
 Over the following weeks, they collected samples at different intervals and brought them back to the MSU lab for testing.